 Net Price: $19,435

-With nine campuses and 17 schools and colleges, Philadelphia’s Temple University is the academic home of hundreds of degree programs and nearly 38,000 students.
-This institution has a highly accommodating range of education opportunities, one of which is in the field of disability studies.
+With nine campuses and 17 schools and colleges, Philadelphia’s Temple University is the academic home of hundreds of degree programs.
+It enrolls nearly 38,000 students.
+This institution has a highly accommodating range of education opportunities.
+One of these is in the field of disability studies.
 The Institute on Disabilities was established in 1973, as part of the university’s College of Education.
-Students who choose to pursue Temple’s disability studies programs are enrolled in a 12-credit certificate program that can stand alone or to enhance graduate work in disability-related fields.
+Students who choose to pursue Temple’s disability studies programs are enrolled in a 12-credit certificate program.It can stand alone or enhance graduate work in disability-related fields.

 #15 – University of Maine